intel/xpumanager/doc/CLI_user_guide.md

 Create a policy to throttle GPU when the GPU tile temperature is a little high.
 ```
 ./xpumcli policy -c -d 0 --type 1 --condition 1 --threshold 95  --action 1 --throttlefrequencymin 300 --throttlefrequencymax 400
-Succeed to set the "GPU Core Temperature" policy.
+Succeed to set the "1.
+GPU Core Temperature" policy.
 ```

 List all supported policies